mailwish/Mailwish-SMTP-Wordpress-Plugin/README.md

 ### Method 2: FTP Upload
 1. Extract the plugin files
-2. Upload the `mailwish-smtp-wordpress` folder to `/wp-content/plugins/`
+2. Upload the `wp-mailwish` folder to `/wp-content/plugins/` or install the `wp-mailwish.zip` file via the admin dashboard in WordPress "Plugins".
 3. Activate the plugin through the **Plugins** menu in WordPress

 ## Configuration